tc-seiko/tc-seiko.github.io/_posts/2019-04-21-starting-a-business-with-a-cofounder.md

 - ***Downside***.
 If the company shuts down the day after Founder 1 puts in the $10,000, Founder 2 ends up being entitled to $4,000 (40%) of what is really Founder 1's money, even though the company never operated and no business was ever transacted.

-To avoid this problem, the tech startup world has handled this with something called a **liquidation preference**.
+To avoid this problem, the startup world has handled this with something called a **liquidation preference**.

 ***Liquidation Preference***.
 A liquidation preference tweaks the profit sharing formula to make sure the founder contributing more capital upfront is compensated for this extra contribution, without giving them a permanent advantage over the other founder.
 One permutation of such a liquidation preference could be if the company makes any distributions of cash, that cash might be split 100%/0% until Founder 1's initial contribution is totally paid back.
 Once Founder 1 is paid back their original investment (or a multiple of their original investment), then distributed profits would be split 50%/50%.